 New fraud trends evolve constantly.
-Below you can find information on specific threats we believe could pose a risk to our
+Below you can find information on specific threats we believe could pose a risk to our existing and future clients.

 Cold call from Hargreaves Lansdown?

 Hargreaves Lansdown never cold call investors offering investment opportunities.

 Investment scams often involve high-pressure selling tactics in order to get investors to purchase investments that are either worthless or non-existent.
 The initial contact usually starts with a telephone call that comes from out of the blue, and fraudsters will often purport to be calling from well-established, regulated firms in order to appear legitimate.
 The FCA refer to these as ‘clone’ firms.

 Hargreaves Lansdown will never: